BROOKLYN SAVVY

 #111 Women's Rights

 Roe v.
-Wade has stirred up conversations nation-wide on the government's role in creating policies about women's bodies.
-Carmen Perez-Jordan, Co-chair of the Women's March, social justice activist & organizer, weighs in on it and talks about the modern day feminist movement.
+Wade has stirred up conversations nationwide on the government's role in creating policies about women's bodies.
+Carmen Perez-Jordan, co-chair of the Women's March, American social justice activist and organizer, weighs in and talks about the modern-day feminist movement.

 Cast: Carmen Perez, Toni Williams, Lurie Daniel Favors

-In this compelling episode of Brooklyn Savvy, Toni Williams is joined Lurie Daniel Favor executive director of The Center of Law and Social Justice as we lead an insightful discussion on the critical role of voting, with a sharp focus on its significance within communities of color.
-Kathleen Daniel, Chief Democracy Officer for New York City, brought the fire to the conversation as she delved deep into the systemic challenges that disproportionately impact these communities, such as voter disenfranchisement and a pervasive skepticism about the efficacy of our vote.
+In this compelling episode of Brooklyn Savvy, Toni Williams is joined by Lurie Daniel Favors, executive director of the Center for Law and Social Justice, for an insightful discussion on the critical role of voting, with a sharp focus on its significance within communities of color.
+Kathleen Daniel, chief democracy officer for New York City, brings the fire to the conversation as she delves deep into the systemic challenges, such as voter disenfranchisement and a pervasive skepticism about the efficacy of our vote, that disproportionately impact these communities.

-Cast: Toni Williams, Kathleen Daniel, Lurie Daniel Favor
+Cast: Toni Williams, Kathleen Daniel, Lurie Daniel Favors

 #113 Pushing Through Black Maternal Health

-One in three childbirth-related deaths in NYC comes from Brooklyn, and data shows those deaths are disproportionately among Black women.
-Black women are three times more likely to die from pregnancy-related cause than White women.
-We explore this critical health indicator that is also prevalent throughout urban centers in the U.S.
+Black women are three times more likely to die from pregnancy-related causes than white women.
+We explore this critical health indicator that is prevalent throughout urban centers in the U.S.

 Cast: Toni Williams, Dr. Leslie Hayes, Lisa Bing, Annette Perel, Helena Grant

-Malik Yoba, actor, real estate developer and community champion shares details about his recent work, projects, Yoba development and what makes him a savvy leader.
+Malik Yoba, actor, real estate developer and community champion, shares details about his recent work with Yoba Development and how he blends his passion for youth development through training future entrepreneurs.

 Cast: Malik Yoba, Toni Williams